vRP-framework/vRP/README.md

 * business system
 * homes (experimental, if a visitor leave in any other way than using the green circle, like crashing, flying or disconnecting, it will require an eject all)
 * phone
+* cloakrooms (uniform for jobs)
-* basic police (PC, check, I.D., cloakroom, handcuff)
+* basic police (PC, check, I.D., handcuff, jails, seize weapons/items)
 * basic emergency (coma, reanimate)
 * emotes
 * money (wallet/bank)